 Visit the Ivy for a range of food and drink options, from a delicious breakfast to evening meals, and a fantastic bar offering awesome cocktails made by enthusiastic bar staff.
 The thing I like about the Ivy is that the menu offers something for everyone but that doesn’t take away the stylish dining experience.
 Highly recommended.

 Audley End House and Gardens

-If your staying in and around Cambridge for a few days then jump on a train towards London Liverpool Street and get off at Audley End, this is a 20 minute ride on the train and the 4th stop from Cambridge.
+If you’re staying in and around Cambridge for a few days then jump on a train towards London Liverpool Street and get off at Audley End, this is a 20-minute ride on the train and the 4th stop from Cambridge.

-Have a walk round the inside of the house and discover what a house might of been like in the Victorian times.
-After walking round the house, check out the huge colourful gardens and enjoy some refreshments at the cafe.
+Have a walk around the inside of the house and discover what a house might of been like in Victorian times.
+After walking around the house, check out the huge colourful gardens and enjoy some refreshments at the cafe.

-Across the road from the main house is the Audley End imitate railway and enchanted fairy and elf walk.
+Across the road from the main house are the Audley End miniature railway and the enchanted fairy and elf walk.
 A wonderful experience for all the family.
 Ride through the forest and the beautiful Audley End estate on board one of the mini steam or diesel trains.
-This is particularly magical during the Easter and Christmas seasons when there is a theme and you get the chance to meet the Easter bunny and Father Christmas.
+This is particularly magical during the Easter and Christmas seasons when there is a theme and you get the chance to meet the Easter Bunny and Father Christmas.
 But during these times advanced booking is essential.

 So there you have it, I hope you enjoyed reading my post on finding some of the best things to do on a short break in Cambridge, and I really hope you enjoy this wonderfully historic city.

 Find your perfect hotel in Cambridge by clicking here.